KALLAX / LACK Storage combination with shelf, white, Show measurements specifications

 Sometimes it's nice to have a job done for you.
-Use this ready-made combination with wall shelves and an open shelf unit with clean lines to display your things – or hide them in our dimensioned boxes.
+This ready-made combination with a wall shelf and shelf unit with clean lines also have a shelf insert and inserts with doors to display or hide your things.

 LACK wall shelf becomes one with the wall thanks to the concealed mounting hardware.